 What is rectal hydromorphone?

-Hydromorphone rectal is used to treat moderate to severe pain.
+Hydromorphone rectal is an opioid medication used to treat moderate to severe pain.

 Hydromorphone rectal may also be used for purposes not listed in this medication guide.